 Arabic) is made as follows:

-- Sugar 200g water 100ml, bring both together to boil, then put in: a few drops of lemon, a couple of drops of orange blossom water, a couple of drops of rose water, bring to boil for 1 minute, done.
+- 200 g Sugar and 100 ml water, bring both together to a boil, then put in: a few drops of lemon, a couple of drops of orange blossom water, a couple of drops of rose water, bring to boil for 1 minute, done.

 - Leave to cool.
 The consistency should be like liquid honey.
 Sweeten to taste.